-48 College Reading and Study Skills II

-(formerly English 56)
+48 College Reading and Study Skills II (formerly English 56)

-Prerequisite: Assessment Skill Level L40 and completion of ESOL 40 with a grade of "C" or better; or completion of ESOL 40 and ESOL 32 each with a grade of "C" or better; or ENGL 42 with a grade of "C" or better; or Assessment Skill Level R4.
+Prerequisite: English 42 with a grade of "C" or better, or equivalent or Assessment Skill Level R4 or English for Speakers of Other Languages 40 with a grade of "C" or better, or equivalent with Assessment Skill Level L40 or English for Speakers of Other Languages 40 with a grade of "C" or better, or equivalent and English for Speakers of Other Languages 32 with a grade of "C" or better, or equivalent or Assessment Skill Level L40.

-Limitation on Enrollment: This course is not open to students with previous credit for English 56.
-This course not open to students with a "C" or better in English 265B or English 47A.
+Limitation on Enrollment: Course not open to students with a C or better in English 265B, English 47A, English 56, or English for Speakers of Other Languages 45.